Another idol on my road to becoming a tough leathery sexually-charged mature Spanish woman.

 I’ve kept myself moving both to escape and to seek something I can’t necessarily define, but I can feel it as an instinct more strongly than I’ve ever felt the need to do all the other things that are collectively considered valuable to humanity (career, children, God, $$$).
 And that hasn’t been without sacrifice, as my semi-permanent status as a swinging bachelorette at/below the poverty line shall attest to .

-And maybe that’s why Granada made me so sad (again in a poetic 15-with-feelings sort of way, which is the purest emotional state that humans can reach).
-Granada is everything I’ve ever felt I wanted.
-The flamenco dance, the guitar and wailing voices touched me in a way that is embarrassing to admit in the cold light of day.
-The food is so good to almost be lewd and the people were warm and inviting even though my listening comprehension of the southern accent was as flaccid as if it were Finnish.
-The views were pastoral, our house was a gypsy cave in the hillside, and the wine practically paid me to drink it.
+And maybe that’s why Granada is so well-loved; it lies at some emotional nexus of the collective unconscious.
+The flamenco dance, the guitar and wailing voices, the food, the gente, they all speak to some desire to live life authentically (completely aware of how twee as that sounds).
 It reminded me of what I’ve always hoped to find, and I know that’s a big burden to put on a place I saw for all of three days, but travel is all about over-romanticizing the far away and the different.
-And I’ve never been one to skimp on romantic musings (I cry like once a month because I feel feelings so strongly).
 And if you can do all that in the company of a barrel-chested well-follicled flamenco diva of a certain age, then you are quite literally living the dream.